londyncrowe/londyncrowe/README.md

 ### Hi there 👋
+My name is Londyn Crowe

+I’m currently working on finishing my final semester at ETSU.
+I am also doing some game development with my brother.
+I'm currently learning some ARM assembly and C for my Computer Architecture class.

+My email is crowela@etsu.edu
+My pronouns are she/her.
+My current favorite hobby is playing the piano, but I am new to the instrument.

 <!--
 **londyncrowe/londyncrowe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.